Notes on regulated content.

 Hello, Redcliffe

-Why we are building compliance intelligence for regulated content, starting with UK financial promotions and expanding into environmental and gambling claims.
+Why we are building compliance intelligence for regulated content, starting with specialist models for financial promotions and gambling, with environmental and sustainability checks handled inside relevant verticals.